welovemedia/ffmate-docs/docs/tasks.md

 FFmate lets you to cancel a task that is currently **queued** or **processing**.
 Once canceled, the task will not be executed or will be stopped if already in progress.

-To cancel a task, make a `PATCH` request:
+To cancel a task, send a `PATCH` request to the FFmate API by including the task's `taskID` in the path:

 ```sh
 curl -X 'PATCH' \